darius/traitor/la-rouchefoucauld-maxims.md

-there, it is under cover from the most penetrating eyes; it makes a thousand undetectable twists and turns; there it is often invisible to itself; there it conceives, nurtures, and raises, without being known, a great number of likings and hates; of some it shapes such monsters that, should they be lit by day, it misconstrues them, or cannot be brought to acknowledge them.
+there, it is under cover from the most penetrating eyes; it makes a thousand undetectable twists and turns; there it is often invisible to itself; there it conceives, nurtures, and raises, without being known, a great many affections and hates; of some it shapes such monsters that, should they be lit by day, it misconstrues them, or cannot be brought to acknowledge them.
 From this night that shrouds it are born the absurd persuasions it has of